qlawmarq/resume/Curriculum vitae_English.md

 - Software for field operatives and project managers of affiliated companies
 - Development of web application, and development of mobile native application from scratch
+- Code reviews
+- Building a CI/CD Workflow with GitHub Actions for automated deployment
 - Application Technologies of mobile application
   - TypeScript
   - React Native